 But what if you don’t have a regular exercise routine?

 Well, there’s no better time to build one.
 Aim to get 30 minutes of cardiovascular activity on most days.
 What does that look like?
 If your area and temperature allow it, that can be a brisk walk in nature.
 You can also swap that for some treadmill time or pedaling on a stationary bike.
 Water exercise is a favorite among many pregnant women.
 That could also look like intentional movement around your house: turn up the music and do your house chores with a little more heart-pumping zest.
-Or discover more creative commuting time to work: trading an Uber or cab for a walk, parking at the far end of the parking lot, skipping the elevator and taking the stairs, returning phone calls as you make laps around the building, or doing a few squats after every email you send!
+Or discover more creative commuting time to work: trading an Uber or cab for a walk, parking at the far end of the parking lot, skipping the elevator and taking the stairs, returning phone calls as you do laps around the building, or doing a few squats after every email you send!

 Get creative with your pelvic floor exercises as well.
 While Kegels are great for getting the pelvic floor regularly contracting AND relaxing, you cannot simply Kegel your way into the 4th trimester unscathed.
 It’s time to start incorporating your pelvic floor into the exercises you are already doing (like squats and side leg raises, and bridges) and the daily activities you are regularly participating in (sit to stand, lifting a pot from the bottom cabinet, sneezing/coughing).
 Read more about why Kegels aren’t enough here (link to Kegels Aren’t Enough) and here (link to What Your Pregnant Pelvic Floor Needs).

-The core strengthening you did early on in your pregnancy is going to pay off for you now.
+The core strengthening you did early on in your pregnancy will pay off for you now.
 You’ll be grateful to have woken up those deeper stabilizing muscles to help support your pelvis, but it’s also never too late to nudge them into action.
 Continue to be mindful of activities that may create a level of intra-abdominal pressure that might be hard for the connective tissue between your abdominal muscles and pelvic floor muscles to manage.

 If you haven’t added in some hip stretching, now is the magic hour!!!
-Regardless of the position you deliver your baby in (supine, side-lying, squatting, all 4’s, etc) your hips need to be flexible enough to work with you, and your pelvic floor needs to know how to lengthen and relax in order to slide your baby out.
+Regardless of the position you deliver your baby in (supine, side-lying, squatting, all 4’s, etc) your hips need to be flexible enough to work with you, and your pelvic floor needs to know how to lengthen and relax to slide your baby out.

 Here are a few of my favorite pregnancy stretches:

-Before I sign off, just a reminder about the importance of balance.
-Getting a good balance of cardio and deep core strengthening and stretching is essential.
+Before I sign off, just a reminder about the importance of balance, getting a good balance of cardio and deep core strengthening and stretching is essential.
 Balancing your movement and exercise strategy with your current mental state and trimester is genius.
 And remembering, as Jill Churchill tells us, “There’s no way to be a perfect mother, and a million ways to be a good one.”